rogerhu/compsci_guides/Reverse-Linked-List-II.md

 **⚠️ Common Mistakes**

-* Mutiple passes will slow down code and make code more complex.
+* Multiple passes will slow down code and make code more complex.

 ## 4: I-mplement